Robert Kirkman: Career

 Around November 7, 2016, Kirkman's production company Skybound Entertainment was set to produce a remake of the film An American Werewolf in London.
 The remake was to be written and directed by Max Landis, son of the original director John Landis.
 Kirkman and David Alpert would be executive producers on the film.
 However, after the sexual misconduct allegations against Landis, it is currently unknown if it is still happening.

 On April 4, 2017, it was announced that Seth Rogen and Evan Goldberg would direct/write/produce a live-action adaptation of Invincible for Universal Pictures, with Kirkman also serving as a producer on the project.
 In 2021, Kirkman reaffirmed that the project was still in the works.

 In 2018, it was announced that Amazon Prime Video had given a series order for an animated adaptation of Invincible for a first season consisting of eight episodes.
-Simon Racioppa serves as showrunner for the series and also serves as executive producer alongside Kirkman, David Alpert, Catherine Winder, Seth Rogen, and Evan Goldberg.
-The series stars Steven Yeun, J. K. Simmons, Sandra Oh, Mark Hamill, Seth Rogen, Gillian Jacobs, Andrew Rannells, Zazie Beetz, Walton Goggins, Jason Mantzoukas, Zachary Quinto, Khary Payton, Chris Diamantopoulos, Malese Jow, Kevin Michael Richardson, and Grey Griffin.
-In April 2021, the series was renewed for a second and third season.
+Robert Kirkman and Simon Racioppa serve as co-showrunners.
+Kirkman and Racioppa are also executive producers alongside David Alpert, Margaret M. Dean, Catherine Winder, Seth Rogen, and Evan Goldberg.
+Helen Leigh and Cory Walker serve as co-executive producers.
+The series is produced by Skybound Animation Studio and stars Steven Yeun, J. K. Simmons, Sandra Oh, Mark Hamill, Seth Rogen, Gillian Jacobs, Andrew Rannells, Zazie Beetz, Walton Goggins, Jason Mantzoukas, Zachary Quinto, Khary Payton, Chris Diamantopoulos, Malese Jow, Kevin Michael Richardson, and Grey Griffin.
+In July 2025, the series was renewed through season five.

 Kirkman pitched the story for Renfield, a horror-comedy about Count Dracula's henchman Renfield.
 The film was announced by Universal Pictures in November 2019.
 It is directed by Chris McKay and stars Nicholas Hoult and Nicolas Cage as Renfield and Dracula, respectively.

 In February 2023, it was announced that Kirkman would reunite with Lorenzo De Felici to launch Void Rivals, a new series that would kick-off a new shared comic universe.
 In June 2023, it was later revealed that the book would launch the Energon Universe and that Kirkman's production company, Skybound, would publish comics based on Transformers and G.I.
 Joe.

+Terminal, a superhero comic series was announced in February 2026 with the release date of July 22 of the same year.
+Kirkman is co-writing it alongside Joe Casey.